Ed Ilnicki

-Edward Ilnicki (born July 1, 1995) is a former Canadian football running back who played U Sports football and is a Hec Crighton Trophy winner.
+Edward Ilnicki (born July 1, 1995) is a Canadian former football running back who played U Sports football and is a Hec Crighton Trophy winner.

 University career

 Ilnicki played for the Alberta Golden Bears of U Sports football from 2013 to 2017.
 He won the Hec Crighton Trophy in 2017 as the best university football player that year.
 In 2017, he had 196 carries for a Canada West record 1,468 rushing yards along with 11 touchdowns as the Golden Bears qualified for the playoffs for the first time since 2010.

 Professional football career

-Ilnicki was drafted in the seventh round, 62nd overall, in the 2017 CFL Draft by the Ottawa Redblacks of the Canadian Football League (CFL).
+Ilnicki was drafted in the seventh round, 62nd overall, in the 2017 CFL draft by the Ottawa Redblacks of the Canadian Football League (CFL).
 He attended training camp with the team and was released with the final cuts and went back to complete his final year of eligibility at Alberta.
 He was re-signed by the Redblacks on January 16, 2018 for the 2018 season, but was once again released following training camp on June 9, 2018 and was not signed by any other team.